mmistakes/made-mistakes-jekyll/_posts/2012-10-17-hugeshark-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @hugeshark"
+title: "Short hair, pink bangs"
 description: "PaperFaces portrait of @hugeshark drawn with Paper by 53 on an iPad."
 image: paperfaces-hugeshark-twitter-lg
 thumb: paperfaces-hugeshark-twitter-150.jpg